June 24 - July 5, 2019, 9 am - 4 pm (Monday-Friday)

 Juliet Bailey, co-instructor

-An English and drama teacher, Juliet Bailey teaches 9th grade English and Honors Seminar, 12th grade electives in Shakespeare and playwriting, Drama I Drama II, and Play Production.
-Outside the classroom, she mentors new teachers, directs drama productions, runs the National Shakespeare Competition, and advises 11th and 12th graders.
-She’s spent past summers teaching Middle School writing workshops at Rivers and Belmont Hill.
-Juliet joined the faculty in 1997 and received the Mida van Zuylen Dunn award for teaching excellence in 2005.
-Additionally, she was awarded an NEH grant to study Virginia Woolf’s novels in London.
-Prior to Rivers, Juliet taught and directed at Millbrook School and Wyoming Seminary, and earned a Fulbright Teaching Exchange Fellowship which took her to Budapest, Hungary for a year.
-A graduate of Bates College, Juliet earned her MA in English from Middlebury College.
+Juliet joined the faculty in 1997 and currently teaches 9th grade English, electives in Shakespeare and playwriting, and Upper School drama classes.
+Additionally, she directs Upper School plays, and advises 11th and 12th graders.
+She received the Mida van Zuylen Dunn award for teaching excellence in 2005.
+Before Rivers, Juliet taught and directed at Millbrook School and Wyoming Seminary, and earned a Fulbright Teaching Exchange Fellowship, which took her to Budapest, Hungary for a year.
+A graduate of Bates College, Juliet earned her MA from Middlebury College.

 Details & Eligibility

 ▸ On-Site Course

 ▸ Students entering grades 6-9

 2019 Tuition: $1,200 (includes lunch)

 Ask a Question